stub22/gravax/gravax_web/axLam_docs/axLamTypes.md

 #### 2) Product types, isomorphic to cartesian products:

-  * Tuples (of other AxLam-Core value)
+  * Tuples (of other AxLam-Core/Data values)
-  * Case classes (with field containing only AxLam-Core values)
+  * Case classes (using only AxLam-Core/Data values)
-    * fields, defs, vals of these case classes may only reference AxLam-Core values
+    * fields, defs, vals, type-params of these case classes may only reference AxLam-Core values
     * _tight_ case classes have no contents besides their matchable constructor fields

 #### 3) Sum types, equivalent to tagged unions
-  * Option, Either (of Axlam Core types!)
+  * Option, Either (of AxLam-Core/Data types!)
   * All the related constructors:  Some, None, Left, Right
   * Sealed traits (which are usually implemented by neighboring case classes)
-  * defs and vals may only reference AxLam-Core types
+    * defs, vals, and type-params may only reference AxLam-Core types
     * when tightness is desirable, lazy vals should usually be avoided here
     * bonus-tightness:  no vals at all
     * mega-tightness : no defs either

 #### 4) Immutable collections
   * Seq